IBMCodeLondon/chatbot-workshop/training.md

 # Step 2: Train Watson Assistant Service

 Now that we have designed the first dialogue between the chatbot and the user, we can train the Watson Assistant service.
-[Sign up](https://ibm.biz/BdYMsy) for an IBM Cloud account.
-If you already have an account, sign into your account.

 1.  **Click on the Catalog** link in the top-right corner of the IBM Cloud dashboard.

-2.  **Select the Watson Assistant (formerly Conversation)** tile under the section titled Watson.
+2.  **Select the Watson Assistant (formerly Conversation)** tile under the category titled AI.

 3. Enter `my-assistant-service` in the field labeled Service name.
 Click on **Create**.